lorenzleutgeb/aoc/2017/README.md

 ## Solving

-For example, to obtain the solution for part one of day one:
+For example, to obtain the solution for part one of day four:

-    python3 4/1/translate.py < 4/input.txt | dlv -cautious -silent query.lp 4/solve.lp --
+    python3 4/1/translate.py < 4/input.txt | dlv -cautious -silent ../query.lp 4/solve.lp --

 ## Testing